spacealtctrl/microg_installer_revived_again/README.md

 ## Why So Small?
 (3.8 KB)

 Unlike older modules that bundled 45+ MB of APK files, this module is tiny because it just **converts** your already-installed apps.
-This means:

-✅ Always use the latest microG version
-✅ Update microG anytime without reflashing
-✅ Smaller download size
-✅ More flexible

 ## Updating microG

-Just install the new APK normally - **no need to reflash the module**.
+**Within the same version series (0.3.9.x):** Just install the new APK normally - no need to reflash.

 Download from:
 - [microG GitHub Releases](https://github.com/microg/GmsCore/releases)
 - [microG F-Droid Repository](https://microg.org/download.html)

-The module will automatically use whatever version you have installed!

 ## For Real Play Store Users